Your first contact with a potential new customer, employer or partner a will make a first impression. On or off-line.

 Email First Contact Tips

-With first contact emails, the approach and structure that you use will make all the difference.
+With first-contact emails, your approach and structure will make all the difference.
 You do not want to send an off-the-cuff, run-of-the-mill email that you would send to just anyone.

-- Include specifics to the person you are contacting.
+• Include specifics about the person you are contacting.

 Make it evident that you will not be a time-waster.
 Do this by providing the information both sides need out on the table to start a productive business relationship.